-Data & Risk Informed Inspection Performance Q1 Reporting Q2 Reporting Q3 Re porting Q4 Rep oorting Year-to-Date Summary Cumulative Year-to-Date Data & Risk Informed Inspection Summary 645 1,776 2,545 3,198 3,198 Annual Inspection Planning Target: greater than 90% completion of Data & Risk Informed inspections 92.1% Successful 161.6% Successful 109.9% Successful 93.3% Successful 114% Successful Target of greater than 60% of the annual inspection plan will be Data & Risk Informed 70.6% Successful 72.8% Successful 78.3% Successful 65.8% Successful 72% Successful
+Risk & Data Informed Inspection Performance Q1 Reporting Q2 Reporting Q3 Rep oorting Q4 Rej porting Year-to-Date Summary Annual Performance Target: Greater than 90% completion of Risk & Data informed inspections 19.6% Behind target (1) 22.9% Behind target (1) 34.9% On target 34.8% On target 112.2% Successful Target of greater than 60% of the annual inspection plan will be Risk & Data Informed 70.4% On target 62.7% On target 84.5% On target 80.6% On target 75.4% Successful

-The Data & Risk Informed inspection plan is developed with a surplus of candidate inspection sites to address the variable nature of seasonal access in the northeast.
+The Risk & Data Informed inspection plan is developed with a surplus of candidate inspection sites to address the variable nature of seasonal access in the Northeast.
 As a result, the inspection selection stream may deliver more than 100 per cent on annual inspection planning targets.
-Additionally, planned inspections my be added during a cycle increasing the number completed.
+Additionally, planned inspections may be added during a cycle increasing the number completed.
+Changes in design and terminology in reporting from the first Quarter reflect the updates made to the BCER's inspection compliance program incorporating the recommendations made from an external audit on the efficacy of the inspection program.